The population of Ellsworth was 405 in 1930.

 23, 1933:

-week with a barrel of red paint and a spray gun, and when they got through,
+one day last week with a barrel of red paint and a spray gun, and when

-in order to make an impression on the world's fair travelers, the depots
+North Western), in order to make an impression on the world's fair travelers,

 and two ends, but I'll vouch for the fact that the depot here has paint